Victoria Wood: As Seen on TV: Script books

-DVD, video and other media
+Home media

 For a series so lauded, its commercial release was for many years limited to compilations, with only a full commercial release of the entire series 20 years after the show ended.
-Initially, a best of series one VHS was released by BBC Video in 1986 and rereleased in 1989, with a sub-heading "The Very Best Now On Video".
+Initially, a best of series one VHS was released by BBC Video in 1986 and rereleased in 1989, with a sub-heading "The Very Best Now on Video".
 The series was then issued on DVD in 2002 as a 90-minute compilation titled Best of Victoria Wood: As Seen on TV.
 It was not until 2 April 2007 that the entire series (including the Christmas special) was finally released, in a two-disc DVD set.
 It was classified a 12 certificate, as it "Contains infrequent bleeped language and moderate sex references".
-In 1993, a VHS a compilation with the Acorn Antiques sketches was released on BBC Video.
+In 1993, a VHS compilation with the Acorn Antiques sketches was released on BBC Video.
 A DVD reissue followed in 2005.

 Audio highlights were made into two half-hour shows for Radio 4.
 They were broadcast on 18 and 25 August 1992.
 Audio highlights of the show were released over two cassettes by the BBC in 1991.